 Why?
 Because if you emotionally eat while simultaneously feeling guilty, you will likely not benefit from the comfort of the food.
 Plus, you could feel shame after the experience.
-Not good!
+Not ideal!

-Instead of beating yourself up for stress eating, try something more productive like coping with your emotions with kindness.
+Instead of beating yourself up for emotional or stress eating, try something more productive like coping with your emotions with kindness.

 Emotional eating can simply be a tool to help you cope.
 And we can allow ourselves to enjoy the comfort of food as well as explore other coping mechanisms.

-You want to have other coping mechanisms, in addition to food, that you use when you are feeling strong emotions.
+You want to have coping mechanisms, in addition to food, to use when you are feeling strong emotions.
 Having options will help you effectively cope because you can select the most helpful tool depending on what you are feeling.